Oakley & Deane Parish Council

 Contact: Telephone no: (01256) 782082

-Responsibilities: Tim is a member is the PC Governance, Highways and Transport and Sports Grounds and Play Areas Working Parties
+Responsibilities: Tim is a member is the PC Governance, the Finance and the Sports Grounds and Play Areas Working Parties

-Katy Richards was co-opted as a Parish Council member in December 2018
+Katy Richards became a Parish Council member in December 2018

 Contact: Telephone no: (01256) 279081